Team2Munchkin/particle_project/src/index.md

 * `-o`: name of the output file.
 * `-m`: method to find the solution.
 Possible choices are `MC`, `bf`, `Monte_Carlo` or `brute_force`
 * `-s`: number of Monte-Carlo steps.
 It must be a **positive integer**.
+* `-e`: activation energy for the Monte-Carlo algorithm.
+It must be a **positive number**.
+The default value of -1 makes the *energy* of the first configuration as the activation energy.

 ### Examples of input files
 #### Six particles in one dimension